 Another way to look at it is that progressive-scan video has twice as much picture information as the equivalent interlaced video format.
 Progressive-scan picture quality is more filmlike, with more fine detail and less flicker.
 Virtually all of today's digital TVs are progressive-scan displays, with screen resolutions of 720p, 768p or 1080p.
 For a more in-depth discussion of progressive vs. interlaced scan, see our article about video resolution.

 A video display device that projects a large image onto a physically separate screen.
 The projector is typically placed on a table, or ceiling-mounted.
 Projectors, sometimes referred to as front-projection systems, can display images up to 10 feet across, or larger.
-Old-fashioned large, expensive CRT-based projectors have been replaced by compact, lightweight, lower-cost digital projectors using LCD technology.
+Old-fashioned large, expensive CRT-based projectors have been replaced by compact, lightweight, lower-cost digital projectors using LCD, DLP, or LCoS technology.

 QAM (Quadrature Amplitude Modulation)